mcallegari/qlcplus-docs/pages/02.main-window/chapter.v5.md

 ### Context Sub-Control Bar (2)

-This is another menu bar which changes per-context (or is not present at all) where you can either select the context preview mode or find a context toolbar with various controls.
+This is another menu bar which changes per-context (or is not present at all) where you can either select the context preview mode or find a toolbar with various controls.

 * Fixtures And Functions shows preview mode and universe selectors
 * Virtual Console shows a page selector